glycerine/zebrapack/README.md

     	also process unexported types

   -write-schema string
-		write schema header to this file; - for stdout
+		write schema to this file; - for stdout

 ~~~